lixinW/ship-hats-docs/portal-guide/declare-dgp-systems.md

 ### To declare systems
 1. Log in to the [SHIP-HATS portal](https://www.ship.gov.sg/).

     Make sure that you are in the required account.
+If needed, refer to [Switch account](manage-account).
 1. From the side menu, click **Systems**.
 1. Clear the **This system is not associated with any system** check box.